 Minnesota is home to a thriving art, culture, and heritage community.
 As an example, there are an estimated 562 historical organizations in the state, ranging from tiny all-volunteer area history museums to the Minnesota Historical Society.
 Minnesota also hosts roughly 7,000 properties listed in the National Register of Historic Places (NR).
 1,600 properties are listed individually and the rest are located within NR-listed historic districts.

 Minnesota is susceptible to natural disasters including tornados, flooding, fires, and winter storms.
 As demonstrated in 2020, collections and historic properties in Minnesota can also be affected by civil unrest, global pandemics, and economic instability.
 Finally, disasters that cannot be foreseen or explained such as accidental fires and car accidents affect Minnesota’s heritage resources.

-MN-AFR would like to thank the following individuals who have contributed to its creation:
+MN-AHR would like to thank the following individuals who contributed to its creation: